 4. Site/Blog Not Comply With Google Policies

 Often it happens that a blog/site will have met all of the above requirements but google will still rejects AdSense application.
 Bad luck?
 I don’t think so, it has nothing to do with bad luck.
 Somewhere in the site there is an element or page that is against Google’s policy that is why Google rejects AdSense application.
 May be the content, published, was copy right protected, may be the traffic source is questionable.
-So if you want to decrease chances of Google to rejecting your AdSense application then your blog/site must comply with Google’s policy.
+So if you want to decrease chances of Google to rejecting your AdSense application.
+Then make your blog/site comply with Google’s policy.
 The best is to get antiquated with Google’s policy and making sure that your blog/site does not have elements that are against Google’s policy.
 If it does then it increases chances of Google to reject your AdSense application.

 My advice to you will be that don’t rush yourself.
 We make mistakes when we rush things.
 Take your time and make sure that you have met all the requirements of Google AdSense program before you apply.
 It will make things more difficult if you haven’t met all the requirements for the program.
 Which will increase chances of Google to reject AdSense application.
 So to avoid rejection make sure, by checking and rechecking, your blog/site comply with Google policies.